amitt001/kakku.org/content/posts/writing-a-database-in-go.md

 Source code: https://github.com/amitt001/moodb

 **DB Name**: "MooDB" or "Mdb".
-I got this name idea from Friend's "[Moo point](https://www.youtube.com/watch?v=62necDwQb5E)" scene :) and it sounded like a funny but mildly apt name for a DB which won't be used in production.
+I got this name idea from Friend's "[Moo point](https://www.youtube.com/watch?v=62necDwQb5E)" scene :) and it sounded like a funny but mildly apt name for a DB which won't be used for anything serious.

 I have already started the implementation.
 Till now I have a working command line with an in-memory key-value store.
 It supports 4 operations: `GET, SET, UPDATE, DELETE`.